pyodide/pyodide/docs/usage/quickstart.md

 ## Setup

+There is a {ref}`complete-example <complete example>` that you can copy & paste into an html file below.
 To include Pyodide in your project you can use the following CDN URL:

 ```text
 {{PYODIDE_CDN_URL}}pyodide.js